-I purchased a Roku XDS digital video player so the whole family could watch Netflix instantly on the high definition TV and I’m very pleased to write this Roku product review.
-Roku has opened up a whole new world of internet video entertainment on the flatscreen TV including YouTube, Hulu Plus, Pandora internet radio and several dozen other channels.
+I purchased a Roku XDS digital video player (Editor’s Note: things change fast in technology and this product is discontinued, please see the modern version here) so the whole family could watch Netflix instantly on the high definition TV and I’m very pleased to write this Roku product review.
+Roku has opened up a whole new world of internet video entertainment on the flat screen TV including YouTube, Hulu Plus, Pandora internet radio and several dozen other channels.
 Roku has transformed my TV viewing experience and is the best $100 I’ve ever spent!

 One way to watch Netflix instantly is to connect your home computer to the TV, however this a bother to configure and Microsoft Windows is often uncooperative.
 Watching TV should be frictionless and simple.
 The Roku digital video player solves this in a small and wonderfully easy to install and operate package!

 From the moment you open the Roku box it comes across as inviting and uncomplicated.
 The setup instructions are a big card that says “Hi” and with 5-step Getting Started foldout card with lot’s of pictures.
 The Roku kit contents are:

 - Roku digital video player

 - Getting Started guide

 The 5-step Getting Started Guide is the best I’ve seen and clearly explains with pictures and minimal words how to connect your Roku to the TV, which are:

 - Connect to your network (wired or WiFi)

 - Complete the Guided Setup to link it to your Netflix account